Experian, TransUnion and Equifax now offer all U.S. consumers free weekly credit reports through AnnualCreditReport.com.

 In this article:

-If you receive a notice that your information has been compromised in a data breach, it's important to act quickly to secure your accounts and take preventive measures against fraud.
+If your personal information was exposed in a data breach, the breached company may notify you.
+It's important to act quickly to secure your accounts and take preventive measures against fraud.
 Here are six steps to take if your information is exposed in a data breach.

 - Email addresses